|City/Town: • Fort Walton Beach

 A giant clam shell from Dr. Beal’s collection was put on display at the Tower Beach souvenir shop.
 It measured two feet across and weighed ninety-one pounds.
 It was such an oddity that it made the June 11, 1939 edition of the Pensacola News Journal.
 The article explained the shell came from the bottom of the Gulf of Mexico and that many pearl divers had lost their feet by going too close to these giant clams.
 Pearl divers carried knives specifically for the purpose of cutting their own foot off in the event that their foot ever came in contact with a giant clam.

 By 1940, his collection had grown to be one of the largest collections in the world.
-His friend, Birdsey Lucious Maltbie, made a donation to Rollins College in Winter Park for the construction of a fire-proof building to house the nearly two million shell collection.
-Maltbie was founder and chairman of the Malbtie Chemical Company of Newark, New Jersey, and former president of the American Pharmaceutical Manufacturer’s Association.
+His friend, Birdsey Lucious Maltbie, donated to Rollins College in Winter Park to construct a fire-proof building to house the nearly two million shell collection.
+Maltbie was the founder and chairman of the Malbtie Chemical Company of Newark, New Jersey, and former president of the American Pharmaceutical Manufacturer’s Association.
 He was also one of the first mayors of Altamonte Springs where he maintained a winter home for 37 years before permanently residing there during the last few years of his life.

 Prior to 1930, John William Brooks saw the future possibilities of the island.
 He built a walkway across from the sound to the gulf and operated a ferry boat service to the island.
 He obtained a franchise to build cottages on the island and subsequently the Island Amusement Company, started by Thomas Everett Brooks and Dr. James H. Beal, began development around 1930.
 Shortly before his death, Beal was interviewed for the Pensacola News Journal and recalled that when he first mentioned establishing a pleasure resort on the beaches of the area, someone said, “Let the damn fool Yankee spend his money.“